Mahama can only claim ‘sainthood’ if he comes clean on the shameful Airbus scandal

 How on earth can individuals commit unpardonable crimes (gargantuan sleazes and corruption) against the state and get away with their misdeeds?

-How serious are we as a nation when we can only descend heavily on the goat, cassava and plantain thieves, and let go the unrepentant criminals who persistently dip their hands into the national coffers?
+How serious are we as a nation when we can only descend heavily on the goat, cassava, and plantain thieves, and let go of the unrepentant criminals who persistently dip their hands into the national coffers?